agostinhosamil/trouter/README.md

 php site/dev
 ```

+Then, run a broswer at: http://localhost:8000 to view the application.

 ### Using the server document folder (www or htdocs)

 If using the Trouter application and running it without using a command line interface, it should be an alternative to do that to host it in the server documents folder; to run Touter by this way its necessary to have a `.htaccess` file in the application root directory (If the trouter root directory does not contain it, create and edit it [as shown bellow]).